CommonWealthRobotics/BowlerStudio/README.md

 - Set the default JVM in Eclipse to the following file path: `C:\Program Files (x86)\Commonwealth Robotics BowlerStudio\BowlerStudioApp\jre`.
 (Window > Preferences > Java > Installed JREs)
 - In the Eclipse gradle configuration, set the `javahome` path to the following file path: `C:\Program Files (x86)\Commonwealth Robotics BowlerStudio\BowlerStudioApp\jre`.
 (Window > Preferences > Gradle > Jave home)
 - Import the cloned project into Eclipse using gradle.
 (File > Import... > Gradle > Existing Gradle Project)
+  - The path to add can be found in Eclipse by right-clicking the git repo and selecting Copy Path to Clipboard.
+Remove the /.git from the directory before importing.